arcanemachine/hetzner-dns-tools/README.md

 ```

-To get just the zone's ID by using the zone's domain name:
+To return just the zone's ID by using the zone's domain name:

 ```
 from zone_get import zone_get

 zone_id = zone_get(hetzner_dns_token='your-token',
-                   name='your-domain.com',
+                   zone_name='your-domain.com',
                    id_only=True)

 # print the ID of the zone